jilljenn/slides/ectel2022.md

 Baseline: Drop $p \%$ is dropping $p \%$ of rows and renumbering the user IDs

-Sequence generation model: RNN or Markov chain
+Sequence generation model: RNN or Markov chain (probability to jump from an action to another)

 Predicting the outcome: IRT